 The Commission’s report in 1851 presented new proposals for uniform and applicable postal rates for all associated post offices.

 The postal law of 1854 was promulgated to include reforms.
 The law centralized postal services, creating the Indian post office as it exists today.
 The first stamp was also introduced in the same year.
 The Indian post office is now governed by the Indian Post Act of 1898.

 First Railway Mail Service in India

 After the 1854 law, the Indian postal service developed steadily.
 Due to the greater economic accessibility, postal traffic has increased, and the network of post offices has expanded.
 In 1863 the first railway postal service was created.

 The post office has significantly expanded the services offered over time.
 In 1877 it introduced mail-order services with the value-for-money system.
 It introduced the mandates in 1880; in 1882, the post office savings bank was created, and in 1884 postal life insurance (PLI) was introduced to cover all postal workers.

-The new Indian government which framed after independence in 1947 takes the control of the post office.
-At the time there were 23,344 post offices, most located in urban areas.
+The new Indian government, which was framed after independence in 1947, controls the post office.
+At the time, there were 23,344 post offices, most located in urban areas.
 Recognizing the potential of the post office, the new Indian administration has made expansion a priority.
 So they begin to expand the postal services all over the country.

-Jawaharlal Nehru noted that the postal system is a necessary and important public institution.
-In the past 60 years or so, the service has grown seven times and has gone from urban to rural.
+Jawaharlal Nehru noted that the postal system is an important public institution.
+In the past 60 years, the service has grown seven times and has gone from urban to rural.
 The service also improved the quality and quantity of financial and other services offered.